 At the heart of all the treatments offered is a patient-centred approach.
 Ensuring you are fully informed of all options and have a detailed understanding of the treatment offered is of utmost importance.
-Mr Chand believes in a collaborative approach with his patients whereby all decisions are made together.
+Prof Chand believes in a collaborative approach with his patients whereby all decisions are made together.

 COLONOSCOPY AND FLEXIBLE SIGMOIDOSCOPY

 A colonoscopy or flexible sigmoidoscopy involves passing a narrow calibre camera into the bowel under sedation.
 The camera is inserted into the bottom and a high definition picture is brought up showing the inside of the bowel.
 This is a very accurate test to detect abnormalities in the colon including benign growths (polyps), inflammation and tumours.
 Biopsies may be taken at the time of the procedure.

 The endoscopy suite at The London Clinic has a state-of-the-art facilities and is ideally suited for these procedures ensuring a caring and comforting surrounding.